vistaprint/grunt-js-test/README.md

 Type: `number`
 Default: `8983`

-Port used for proxy web server that instruments your javascript files for code coverage reporting.
+Port used for proxy web server that instruments your JavaScript files for code coverage reporting.
 Should never have to change this unless something else uses this port.

 #### mocha
 Type: `Object`